wechaty/wechaty/README.md

 .init()
 ```

-Notice that you need to wait a moment while bot trys to get the login QRCode from Wechat.
-As soon as the bot gets login QRCode url, he will print url out.
-You need to scan the qrcode on wechat, and confirm login.
+Notice that you need to wait a moment while bot tries to get the login QRCode from Wechat.
+As soon as the bot gets login QRCode URL, he will print URL out.
+You need to scan the QR code on wechat and confirm login.

-After that, bot will be on duty. (roger-bot source can be found at [here](https://github.com/wechaty/wechaty/blob/master/example/roger-bot.js))
+After that, the bot will be on duty. (roger-bot source can be found at [here](https://github.com/wechaty/wechaty/blob/master/example/roger-bot.js))

 ## 2. Advanced: dozens of lines
-Here's an chatbot [ding-dong-bot](https://github.com/wechaty/wechaty/blob/master/example/ding-dong-bot.js) who can reply _dong_ when receives a message _ding_.
+Here's a chatbot [ding-dong-bot](https://github.com/wechaty/wechaty/blob/master/example/ding-dong-bot.js) who can reply _dong_ when receives a message _ding_.

 ## 3. Hardcore: hundreds of lines
 Here's a chatbot [api-ai-bot](https://github.com/wechaty/wechaty/blob/master/example/api-ai-bot.js), who can slightly understand NLP.

-Natual Language Understanding enabled by [api.AI](https://api.ai), you can get your module on api.AI by it's free plan.
+Natural Language Understanding enabled by [api.AI](https://api.ai), you can get your module on api.AI by its free plan.

 # Deploy